 Unfortunately, because Mexico is one of the most dangerous countries in the world for journalists, this work has led Hernandez to leave his country in the wake of various indicators of potential retribution.
 In the film itself, we learn that the lawyer Hernandez hired to represent the films’ protagonists has reluctantly left the state after his van explodes before his 4-year-old daughter’s eyes.

-But Hernandez remains committed to pushing for change in Mexico, and believes that storytelling and film are essential to building political will for reform.
+But Hernandez remains committed to pushing for change in Mexico.
+Grounding his work in data and research, he believes in the power of storytelling and film to build political will for reform.
 “These are the tools to create social movements,” he says.
 “Stories have the power to dignify, and to increase the quality of our moral judgment, and to make us care.”

 WJP: You joined the World Justice Project to build on the impact of your first film, Presumed Guilty.
 Tell us about that film.